lf-edge/ekuiper/docs/en_US/getting_started.md

 You should see a successful message: `Serving Rule server on port 20498`

-kuiper also supports systemctl startup
+eKuiper also supports systemctl startup

  ```sh
  $ sudo systemctl start kuiper
  ```

-The directory structure of kuiper is as follows:
+The directory structure of eKuiper is as follows:

 ```
 /usr/lib/kuiper/bin